China denies allegations new coronavirus came from a laboratory

 - From Wednesday's story: Chris Cuomo's wife also has coronavirus

-The United States has 638,111 confirmed cases of COVID-19 as of midnight ET Thursday morning, according to Johns Hopkins University.
-There have been 30,925 deaths and 52,640 recoveries in the U.S. More than 3.2 million tests have been conducted.
+The United States has 640,291 confirmed cases of COVID-19 as of Thursday at 1:10 p.m.
+ET, according to Johns Hopkins University.
+There have been 31,015 deaths and 52,772 recoveries in the U.S. More than 3.2 million tests have been conducted.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.